cmedeirorh/automation/README.md

-readme_content = """# AWS Multi-Region Infrastructure Provisioning
+# Cloud Multi-Region Infrastructure Provisioning

 This Ansible project provisions a foundational AWS network and security infrastructure across multiple regions simultaneously.
 It is designed as a reusable Ansible role that ensures consistent networking, access, and tagging standards.